 QueryGPT: Self-Serve Data Access

-The interesting bit: The biggest unlock wasn’t speed.
-It was question quality.
-When getting an answer takes 3 days, you optimise for asking one really good question.
-When it takes 30 seconds, you can follow threads.
-“What’s the conversion rate for search queries?” leads to “break that down by query type” leads to “show me the long-tail queries specifically” leads to “what’s the average response time for those?”
+The interesting bit: The biggest unlock wasn’t speed, it was question quality.
+When answers take 3 days, you optimise for asking one really good question.
+At 30 seconds, you can follow threads: “What’s the conversion rate for search queries?” → “break that down by query type” → “show me long-tail specifically” → “what’s the average response time for those?”
 In 15 minutes, I’d done an investigation that would have taken a week of back-and-forth.
+The friction between “I wonder if…” and “here’s the answer” dropped to almost zero.

 Commerce in Minutes: Conversational Shopping POC